microsoft/ELL/tutorials/vision/gettingStarted/opencv.md

 ### Super Advanced Users

-If you want to optimize OpenCV for your particular graphics card and get CUDA optimization, you can clone the opencv git repo, install the NVidia CUDA toolkit, then build the open cv sources yourself and get blazing fast performance.
+If you want to optimize OpenCV for your particular graphics card and get CUDA optimization, you can clone the opencv git repo, install the NVidia CUDA toolkit, then build the OpenCV sources yourself and get blazing fast performance.

 Be sure to enable Python3 build of opencv by doing the following: